YC (rapper): Music career

 On October 4, 2011, he made his second single "I Know" and it features Yung Booke of T.I.'s group D.O.P.E.
 The video was directed by Mr. Starrize and became #23 in The Billboard Hot 100.
 Then YC released the remix as the second single on iTunes and it features Ace Hood.
-This was the second time that him and Ace Hood collaborated.
+This was the second time that he and Ace Hood collaborated.
 YC later released the video for "Like This" featuring Yung Joc and Nephew (originally titled "Fucking Around").
 The video was also directed by Mr. Starrize.

 On March 9, 2012, YC released another mixtape Back From Vacation, the mixtape had over 8,000 downloads.
-On November 9, 2012 it was announced that YC was back in the studio, working on two new mixtapes, one of them revealed to be titled Gift to the Streets.
+On November 9, 2012, it was announced that YC was back in the studio, working on two new mixtapes, one of them revealed to be titled Gift to the Streets.

 Personal life

 YC is the father of four children, all from different women.
-He rarely talks about them, but has posted pictures of them on Instagram.